 What are the demands of ornithologists?

-The North American Ornithological Society estimates that there are approximate, 000,000 ornithologists employed in the United States.
+The North American Ornithological Society estimates that there are approximately, 000,000 ornithologists employed in the United States.
 Again, BLS does not collect data specifically on biologists, but the more extensive occupations of zoologists and wildlife biologists have taken about 20,2 jobs in 2012 in Ornithology jobs.

 The employment of zoologists and wildlife biologists is expected to increase 5 percent from 202 to 2022, slower than average.
 For all professions.
 Job competition is fierce.